TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-othererrorsandexceptions-querystore.md

 If the Query Store storage is full use the following statement to extend the storage.

 ```
-ALTER DATABASE <database_name>
-SET QUERY_STORE (MAX_STORAGE_SIZE_MB = <new_size>);
+ALTER DATABASE your_database_name SET QUERY_STORE (MAX_STORAGE_SIZE_MB = <new_size>);
 ```
 ### Cleanup the Query Store

 Query Store internal tables are created in the PRIMARY filegroup during database creation and that configuration cannot be changed later.
-If you are running out of space you might want to clear older Query Store data by using the following statement.
+If you are running out of space you might want to clear older Query Store data by using the following statement:

 ```
-ALTER DATABASE <db_name> SET QUERY_STORE CLEAR;
+ALTER DATABASE your_database_name SET QUERY_STORE CLEAR;
 ```
 ## **Recommended Documents**